Skip to content

 Manual Primary Key (@PrimaryColumn)

 Sometimes you need a primary key where you specify the value directly rather than using auto-increment.
-For example, a key-value structured configuration table.
+For example, a key-value structured configuration table where the key is a meaningful string.

 typescript